 If you think your data can’t be stolen from hackers, guess again.
 The internet is home to all kinds of online predators who want to steal data for malicious purposes.
-Because your business can’t afford a data breach of any kind, use the following tips to safeguard your computers.
+Because your business can’t afford a data breach of any kind, use the following tips to safeguard or secure your data or computers.

 1. Download the official software

 Nearly 43% of cyber-attacks are against small businesses and costs them about $200,000.
 Hence, finding a software deal online can sometimes be misleading.
 Hence, expensive software that’s deeply marked down might include spyware.
 Skip it and buy the legitimate versions.

 2. Use a VPN when you or your staff travel